-“When he choked out my daughter 6 months ago the District attorney bailed him out on $5,000 bond and now the DA called me and told me sorry the cops didn’t get out their car cause it was too cold,” said Rivera.
+“When he choked out my daughter 6 months ago the District attorney bailed him out on $5,000 bond.
+Now the DA called me and told me sorry, the cops didn’t get out their car cause it was too cold,” said Rivera.
 “He murdered my daughter and left my granddaughter on top of my daughter and my granddaughter is 22 months now.
-She’s not even 2-years-old and she told me specific in the precinct “‘momma, daddy put mommy to sleep'” and she imitate it!
-When I go to sleep she holds my eye up and says “‘momma don’t go to sleep'” that breaks me!
+She’s not even 2-years-old and she told me specific in the precinct, “momma, daddy put mommy to sleep” and she imitate it!
+When I go to sleep she holds my eye up and says “momma don’t go to sleep” that breaks me!
 All because some cops were cold.”

 Social Media Celebrities

 In September, 2017, the couple went viral after Wells tattooed his wife’s face on his back to mark their wedding anniversary.

 The story was picked up by the gossip blog, Shade Room and the two quickly became the hashtag #RELATIONSHIPGOALS.
 Wells frequently posted about her relationship on social media, which led everyone to believe the two were in marital bliss.